 ● John 8:28 . .
 I do nothing of my own initiative

 In the end; Jesus had to examine that fig tree up close and personal because it was on his God-given itinerary to do so; and if ever Christ had a passion; it was compliance with his Father's every wish.

 FAQ: In standard Bibles; Jesus told one of his fellow prisoners that they would be in paradise the very day of their deaths (Luke 23:43).
 But three days later he told Mary Magdalena that he had not yet ascended to his Father (John 20:17).
-How do you reconcile Jesus' statements?
+How do you reconcile Jesus' statements in standard Bibles?

 A: Well, of one thing we can be very certain: when Jesus died, he didn't go up; quite the opposite direction: he went down.
 (Matt 12:40, Ps 16:9-10, and Acts 2:25-31)